Skip to main content

 The Las Cumbres Amateur Outreach Award, given for the first time in 2001, seeks to honor outstanding educational outreach by an amateur astronomer to K-12 children and the interested lay public.

-2022 Las Cumbres Amateur Outreach Award given to Billy Hix of the Von Braun Astronomical Society for his outstanding educational outreach programs
+2024 Las Cumbres Amateur Outreach Award given to Elizabeth Bero of Horizon Elementary School and the Von Braun Astronomical Society for her outstanding educational outreach programs.

-San Francisco, California- August 29, 2022 - Established by Wayne Rosing and Dorothy Largay, the Las Cumbres Amateur Outreach Award honors outstanding educational outreach by an amateur astronomer to K-12 children and the interested lay public.
-The 2022 award recipient is Billy Hix, member of the Von Braun Astronomical Society (VBAS) in Huntsville, Alabama, and founder/director of the Motlow College Foundation STEM Outreach Program in Tennessee.
+San Francisco, California- September 16, 2024 - Established by Wayne Rosing and Dorothy Largay, the Las Cumbres Amateur Outreach Award honors outstanding educational outreach by an amateur astronomer to K-12 children and the interested lay public.
+The 2024 award recipient is Elizabeth Leedham Bero, retired educator and 34-year volunteer member of the Von Braun Astronomical Society (VBAS) in Huntsville, Alabama.

-Join us in celebration of Billy Hix’s achievements at the in-person ASP Awards Gala on November 19, 2022 in Burlingame, California.
+Join us in celebration of Elizabeth Bero’s achievements at the in-person ASP Awards Gala on Saturday, November 9, 2024 in Burlingame, CA.

 Please contact the Awards team if you have questions about the nomination process